tlwilliams895/gis-devops/src/objectives.rst

 Learning Objectives
 ===================

+**Conceptual Objectives**: concepts or terminology you should be comfortable defining and discussing

+**Practical Objectives**: methods, syntax, or commands you should be capable of using

 Week 4
 ======

-.. _week01-day1-objectives:
+.. _week-code-quality-day1-objectives:

 Day 1
 -----

-* Use Git for version control
-* Navigate and use GitLab
-* Effectively use IntelliJ to streamline Java application development

-  * Configure IntelliJ projects, including assigning the right JDK
-  * Run console and web projects in IntelliJ
-  * Understand Java project structure

-* Improve applications by refactoring code
-* Describe the purpose of unit testing, and the qualities of a good unit test
-* Create unit tests in Java using JUnit
+Conceptual
+^^^^^^^^^^

+- What are dependencies?
+- What are dependency repositories?
+- What is Semantic Versioning (SemVer)?
+- What is a dependency manager?
+- What is NPM?
+- What are NPM scripts?
+- What is a build tool?
+- What is Gradle?
+- What is the Gradle wrapper?
+- What are Gradle tasks?
+- What is a coding style guide?
+- What is code linting?
+- What is CheckStyle?
+- What is ESLint?
+- When should you lint your code?

+Practical
+^^^^^^^^^
+- Search for dependencies in the Maven and NPM repositories
+- Register dependencies in ``build.gradle``
+- Register dependencies in ``package.json``
+- Categorize production and development dependencies in Gradle or NPM
+- Execute Gradle tasks from Intellij and the CLI
+- Execute NPM scripts from the CLI
+- Use code linters in Java and JavaScript projects

-.. _week01-day2-objectives:
+.. _week-code-quality-day2-objectives:

 Day 2
 -----

+Conceptual
+^^^^^^^^^^

+- What is manual testing?
+- What is automated testing?
+- What is an assertion?
+- What is a testing framework?
+- What is a unit test?
+- What is a test suite?
+- What are happy and unhappy test paths?
+- What is Test Driven Development (TDD)?
+- What is the Red-Green-Refactor workflow?
+- How can TDD help developers stay in scope?
+- Why should tests be agnostic of implementation details?
+- What is the mirroring strategy for test code organization?
+- What functions or methods should and shouldn't be tested?
+- What is code refactoring?
+- How can automated testing protect against code regression?

+..
+  TODO: do we fit Security in here?
-- Importancne of Security Culture in your organization
+  - Importance of Security Culture in your organization
   - Awareness of OWASP guidelines
   - Introduction to security vulnerabilities
   - Introduction to security tools

+Practical
+^^^^^^^^^

+- Use IntelliJ to generate test boilerplate
+- Identify and define the inputs and outcome of the happy path test
+- Identify and define the inputs and outcomes of any unhappy path tests
+- Use user story requirements to design unit tests
+- Use JUnit annotations and assertions to configure test cases
+- Design and use IntelliJ runtime configurations
+- Run JUnit test(s) from IntelliJ and the CLI
-- Use TDD to write Java methods
+- Follow the TDD process to write passing implementations
-- Follow the Red-Green-Refactor workflow to improve test-driven coding
+- Follow the TDD process to refactor existing implementations

-.. _week01-day3-objectives:
+.. _week-code-quality-day3-objectives:

 Day 3
 -----

+Conceptual
+^^^^^^^^^^

+- What are integration tests?
+- How do integration tests differ from unit tests?
+- What is a setup and teardown?
-- Understand what an integration test is compared to a unit test
+- Why is it important for tests to not share a mutable state?
-- Write integration tests in Spring using the MockMvc class and associated utilities
-- Exercise common MVC integration test patterns to verify return codes, response content, header content
+- What is an assertion library?
+- What is a testing database?
+- What is dependency injection?
+- What is tight coupling and why is it detrimental?
+- What is loose coupling and why is it beneficial?
-- Understand how dependency injection works within Spring Boot
+- How does dependency injection support loose coupling?
+- What are Spring Components and how are they registered?
+- How does the Spring Container manage Components and dependency injection?

+Practical
+^^^^^^^^^

+- Create custom integration test configuration annotations
+- Register Spring Components using appropriate annotations
+- Use the ``@Autowired`` annotation to inject dependencies into test suites
+- Use Spring Test's ``MockMVC`` to mock endpoint requests
-- Use @Autowired along with Spring component annotations (@Controller, @Repository, etc) to enable management and injection of components
+- Use Spring Test's ``MockMVC`` assertion methods to validate response headers and status codes
+- Use assertion library methods to test HTML endpoint response bodies
+- Use assertion library methods to test JSON endpoint response bodies

+..
+  TODO: discuss grouping GeoInt ref links instead of under code quality?

-.. _week01-day4-objectives:
+.. _week-code-quality-day4-objectives:

 Day 4
 -----

+Conceptual
+^^^^^^^^^^

+- What is GeoInt?
+- What is a GIS?
+- How does a GIS support GeoInt?
+- What is the GeoJSON format?
+- What are Point, LineString, Polygon, MultiPolygon geometry formats?
+- What are Features and FeatureCollections?
+- What is PostGIS and how is it used?
+- What is GeoServer and how is it used?
+- What is OpenLayers and how is it used?
+- What are GIS layers?
+- What are the differences between Vector, Tile, and Image layers?

+Practical
+^^^^^^^^^

+- Create a map visualization using OpenLayers
+- Use the OpenStreetMaps tile data
+- Request map layer data through OpenLayers
+- Create and customize the styling of vector map layers
+- Request and visualize GeoJSON vector data

+..
+  TODO: move to w3d3
   - Install and use PostgreSQL via the `psql` CLI
   - Write common SQL commands in PostgreSQL: select, insert, update, delete
   - Understand relational database components: databases, schemas, tables, columns, constraints
   - Understand the benefits of using schemas

+..
+  TODO: move to w8d1
   - Use application.properties settings to configure a database connection in Spring Boot
   - Understand how Spring Data, JPA, and Hibernate relate to each other

+..
+  TODO: move to appropriate security section
   - Awareness of Injection attacks and how to prevent them

-.. _week01-day5-objectives:
+.. _week-code-quality-day5-objectives:

 Day 5
 -----

+Conceptual
+^^^^^^^^^^

+- What is modular programming?
+- How can writing modular code improve testing, readability, and portability?
+- How do ES6 modules differ from traditional script files?
+- What are namespaces?
+- What are global and module scopes?
+- What are the differences between ES6 default and named exports?

+Practical
+^^^^^^^^^

+- Write ES6 modules
+- Link ES6 modules to HTML documents
+- Expose named and default exports
+- Import named and default exports

+..
+  TODO: move to w1d3
   - Understand the structure of HTTP requests and responses, including differences based on request type (GET, PUT, POST, HEAD, DELETE)
   - Understand common HTTP status codes
   - Understand JSON syntax
   - User cURL to make HTTP requests
   - Understand what an API is, and how they are commonly used
-- Understand the structure of GeoJSON
-- Understand geometry types: Point, LineString, Polygon, MultiPolygon
-- Understand the data provided by a WMS service using GetCapabilities and GetMap
-- Create map and layer objects in OpenLayers
-- Make AJAX HTTP requests using jQuery

 .. _week02-objectives: